Order of battle

-An order of battle of an armed force participating in a military operation or campaign shows the hierarchical organization, command structure, strength, disposition of personnel, and equipment of units and formations of the armed force.
+An order of battle describes an armed force participating in a military operation or campaign shows the hierarchical organization, command structure, strength, disposition of personnel, and equipment of units and formations of the armed force.
 Various abbreviations are in use, including OOB, O/B, or OB, while ORBAT remains the most common in the United Kingdom.
 An order of battle is distinct from a table of organisation, which is the intended composition of a given unit or formation according to the military doctrine of its armed force.
 Historically, an order of battle was the order in which troops were positioned relative to the position of the army commander or the chronological order in which ships were deployed in naval situations.

 As combat operations develop during a campaign, orders of battle may be revised and altered in response to the military needs and challenges.
 Also the known details of an order of battle may change during the course of executing the commanders' after action reports and/or other accounting methods (e.g. despatches) as combat assessment is conducted.

+Components

+The contents of an order of battle vary according to purpose, period and level of command.
+A detailed order of battle may include a formation's title, type, higher headquarters, subordinate units, commanders, personnel strength, major equipment, home station, operational location, attachments, support units and changes in organization.
+Historical orders of battle may also record formation dates, redesignations, losses, refitting, destruction, surrender or absorption into another unit.

 Historical approaches

 Order of battle for the Swedish Army in 1676.

 In its original form during the Medieval period of European warfare, an order of battle was the order in which troops were positioned relative to the position of the army commander.
-The term was also applied to the disposition of ships in the line of battle during the age of sail.
+The term was also applied to the disposition of ships in the line of battle during the Age of Sail.
 In the later transformation of its meaning during the European period of Early Modern warfare the order of battle came to mean the order in which the units manoeuvered or deployed onto the battlefield to form battle-lines, with the positioning on the right considered the place of greatest honour.
 This need to reflect the unit seniority led to the keeping of military staff records, in tabular form reflecting the compilation of units an army, their commanders, equipment, and locations on the battlefield.

 During the Napoleonic wars the meaning of the order of battle changed yet again to reflect the changes in the composition of opposing forces during the battle owing to use of larger formations than in the previous century.
 Napoleon also instituted the staff procedure of maintaining accurate information about the composition of the enemy order of battle, and tables of organisation, and this later evolved into an important function and an organisational tool used by military intelligence to analyse enemy capability for combat.